Master's in Information Technology (MSIT) Graduate Programs & Degrees

 DID YOU KNOW?

 - Demand for security firms that help businesses protect their data and intellectual property is rising.
-Recent statistics indicate a 17-fold increase in the number of cyber attacks on U.S. infrastructure between 2009 and 2011.[ii]
+Recent statistics indicate a 17-fold increase in the number of cyber attacks on U.S. infrastructure between 2009 and 2011 according to the BLS.

 - Learn communication skills